Developer366/Developer366/README.md

 - 👋 Hi, I’m Kamil
-- 👀 I’m interested in an Intership or entry level position as a software developer
+- 👀 I’m interested in an Intership or entry level position as a software developer/data analyst
 - 🌱 I’m currently learning Machine Learning/Data Science with Udemy
 - 📫 How to reach me: &nbsp;  https://www.linkedin.com/in/kamil-peza/
-- 💞️ My Portfolio Website: &nbsp; https://www.kamilpeza.com/
+- 💞️ My Portfolio Website: &nbsp; https://www.kpeza.com/

 <!--- 💞️ I’m looking to collaborate on ... --->